Guide to Micro-Entrepreneur Business in France

 However, since 2018, whilst the turnover limits to retain micro status have been doubled, the turnover limits for VAT remain unchanged; they are now half that of those for micro status - either €33,200 or €82,800, depending on the nature of your business activity, as above.

 Accordingly, if your turnover limits are greater than either €33,200 or €82,800 (depending on business activity) you are obliged to charge VAT, even though you may still retain micro status.
-We consider the VAT issue in a later section of this guide.

 vi.
 No Limited Liability

 There is no limited liability for micro-entrepreneurs in the same way as would be the case with a limited company (although banks often require personal assets are staked).